 Celebrations are the perfect time to serve cupcakes.
 They’re portable, individual servings of dessert that are enjoyed by young and old alike.
 Cupcakes are easy to bake and decorate, quickly.
 You know I’m a HUGE fan of homemade, made-from-scratch desserts that showcase the best ingredients and beautiful serving ideas.
 Our Christmas and New Year’s celebrations will certainly include some; but like you, my time is at a premium, this time of year and their are occasions and events where I will need a quick dessert to contribute to the festivities.
+Quick and Easy Cupcake Decorating is a skill that will serve you well and get delicious, decorated desserts onto your holiday table with very little time invested.

 Cupcakes can be mixed up and baked in 30 minutes or less, using a cake mix.
 They cool much more quickly than large cakes, so within 20 or 30 minutes, they are ready to be frosted.
 Decorating them, simply, with canned icing, piped on with a simple swirl technique and then sprinkled with colored sugar or candy sprinkles will net you an easy-to-make, decorated dessert that will delight kids (and grown-ups) wherever you share them.
 Fast, easy and I promise, (even if not homemade), they’ll be a hit on any dessert table.
 I’ve even solved the problem of transporting and then serving them, without mussing up your pretty decorations!